aish-codes/aish-codes.github.io/README.md

 # Data Scientist

 ## About Me
 Residing in Delhi, IN with a passion for continuous learning and self-improvement.
 Looking forward to moving quickly and breaking stuff!
-My goal is to be one of the best data scientists on the planet, balancing rapid innovation with thoughtful execution.

 ## Education
 - **B Tech**